Category Archives: Child Support

 The DFC is the Department of Children and Families in Florida.
 Any child abuse, abandonment and neglect must be reported to the DFC.
 The DFC works in the best interest of the children to make sure their homes are safe and to place them somewhere that is safe if they are in any danger….
 Read More »

-What Are Included in Grandparent Rights
+What Are Grandparent Rights in Florida?

 Divorce not only impacts a couple’s immediate family; it can also impact a grandparent’s ability to see their grandchildren.
 Grandparents have the right to be granted custody of their grandchildren or even court-mandated visitation with their grandchildren.
 Legislation has been put into place over the past 35 years to ensure that grandparents do have… Read More »

-What is the Legal Process of Divorce in Florida?
+Legal Process of Divorce in Florida

 The state of Florida attempts to make the divorce process as simple and as stress free as possible.
 Divorce is never easy, so it is important to understand the entire process before you go through it.
 This article will take you through the steps that should be completed during the process of a divorce.
 It… Read More »